Mortgage Rates Today

 According to FreddieMac, a typical mortgage rate for a 15-year fixed loan in 2019 came with a 3.5% interest rate, down a half percentage point from the year before.
 Throughout 2020, however, mortgage rates saw a steep drop that followed the COVID-19 outbreak.
-By December of that year, the national average rate for a home purchase on a 15-year plan fell to 2.2%.
+By December of that year, the national average mortgage rate for a home purchase on a 15-year plan fell to 2.2%.

 That trend continued in the early weeks of 2021, but ended with a rise in mortgage rates toward the end of January.
 As you can see in the graphs below, current mortgage rates can heavily fluctuate from year to year.

 Getting the lowest mortgage rate possible requires a combination of timing and preparation.
 While external economic factors play a heavy role in what lenders can offer, improving your own financial situation before applying can go a long way in driving down interest rates.

 Taking the necessary steps to improve your credit score or save for a substantial down payment will help you get the lowest mortgage rate when the timing is right to apply for a loan.

 Once your credit and savings are ready to take on a home purchase, keeping a close watch on the real estate market and its projected developments will help you recognize the best opportunity for a home purchase.